Things to do

 Explore our scenic trails on horseback

-Today, fewer people own horses in our community, but there are enough for every few years to hold the popular games "carreras de cintas" (horse ribbons).
-In this traditional game, skilled horseback riders attempt to snatch ribbons hanging from poles while galloping at full speed.
-It's a thrilling display of horsemanship and agility.
+In Las Brisas de Pacuarito, as in other rural areas of Costa Rica, horseback riding was not long ago an important part of transportation and an integral aspect of daily life.
+Today, fewer people own horses in our village, but there are still enough to hold the popular "carreras de cintas" (horseband races) every few years.
+In this traditional event, skilled riders try to grab ribbons hanging from poles as they gallop at full speed.
+It’s an exciting display of horsemanship and agility.

 Birdwatching